Another chance for rain on Saturday

-Rain will continue over the next few hours as another batch moves down from Mississippi.
+Rain will continue over the next few hours but will not be as heavy as earlier this evening.
 Eventually as we continue into the night the rain will diminish and taper off.
-Watch for street flooding with locally heavy downpours.
+Saturday will begin quiet as temperatures warm up through the morning.

 It looks like another round of rain and storms will develop on Saturday afternoon.
 Expect locally heavy rain with that as well as the chance for some gusty winds.
 Temperatures will top out in the mid to upper 80s.